 Serologic tests include:

-- Complement fixation test:
+- Complement fixation test

 Antibody levels do not peak until 4 – 6 weeks after infection.
-Since antibodies may persist for up to 1 year, a sustained high level of antibodies does not necessarily indicate a current infection (R).
+Since antibodies may persist for up to 1 year, a sustained high level of antibodies does not necessarily indicate a current infection .

 This test is not specific since positive results can be seen in infectious mononucleosis, influenza, cold agglutinin disease, and leukemia.
-However, if present in a patient with clinical signs of M. pneumoniae infection, a presumptive diagnosis can be made (R).
+However, if present in a patient with clinical signs of M. pneumoniae infection, a presumptive diagnosis can be made .

-- ELISA (Enzyme Linked Immuno Assay) and IFA (immunofluorescence assays) for detection of IgM (shows presence of acute infection) and IgG (shows prior exposure, remains positive for years) antibodies (R).
+ELISA is used for the detection of IgM (shows the presence of acute infection) and IgG (shows prior exposure, remains positive for years) antibodies .

-This is one of the reasons why eradicating mycoplasmas is often slow and depends on the efficacy of the host immune system.
+Most antibiotics used in the treatment decrease Mycoplasma growth but do not kill the bacteria (bacteriostatic).
+This is one of the reasons why eradicating Mycoplasma is often slow and depends on the efficacy of the host immune system.

 - Cover mouth and nose with a tissue when coughing or sneezing.